 The expert team at the WVU Eye Institute offers refractive laser treatments using the latest technology to correct astigmatisms, near-sightedness, and far-sightedness.
 These procedures can reduce or eliminate the need to wear glasses and contacts.

-At the WVU Eye Institute, our team approach to laser eye surgery allows us to deliver personalized care with the best outcomes.
-The physician and technicians who perform your initial evaluation are also involved with your treatment and follow up care.
+We believe in a team approach to laser eye surgery.
+This allows us to deliver personalized care resulting in the best outcomes.
+The physician and technicians that perform your initial evaluation are also involved with your treatment and follow-up care.

-The WVU Eye Institute’s laser eye surgery service uses the latest in technology, resulting in a detailed evaluation of the optics of your eyes and a more precise laser treatment.
-Our testing devices help doctors choose the safest procedure to correct your vision and our precision treatment enables us to customize your laser treatments with a level of accuracy that is unprecedented.
+The Eye Institute’s laser eye surgery team performs a detailed evaluation of the optics of your eye to deliver a precise laser treatment.
+Our testing devices enable our doctors choose the safest procedure to correct your vision, and our precision treatment enables us to customize your laser treatments with a level of accuracy that is unprecedented.

 To Learn more about Lasik, read our Fact Sheet.

 LASIK is a blade-free vision correction procedure that uses laser energy to reshape the cornea and improve vision.
 This procedure is used to treat people with refractive errors: nearsightedness, farsightedness, and astigmatisms.
 LASIK surgery is an outpatient procedure that can reduce or eliminate the need for corrective eyewear.